Hire Big Data Architects

 Big Data Technologies

-These days, it’s not only about finding a single tool to get the job done; rather, it’s about building a scalable architecture to effectively collect, process, and query enormous volumes of data.
+These days, it’s not only about finding a single tool to get the job done; rather, it’s about building a big data architecture to effectively collect, process, and query enormous volumes of data.
 Armed with a strong foundational knowledge of big data algorithms, techniques, and approaches, a big data expert will be able to employ tools from a growing landscape of technologies that can be used to exploit big data to extract actionable information.
-The questions that follow can help evaluate this dimension of a candidate’s expertise.
+The questions that follow can help evaluate this dimension of a candidate’s expertise and onboarding readiness.

 Q: What is Hadoop?
 What are its key features?
 What modules does it consist of?